aitorlb/beginning-cpp-programming/README.md

 # Beginning C++ Programming - From Beginner to Beyond

-This repository contains the assignments of the [Udemy course](https://www.udemy.com/beginning-c-plus-plus-programming/) teached by [Frank J. Mitropoulos, Ph.D.](http://scis.nova.edu/~mitrof/).
+This repository contains the assignments of the [Udemy course](https://www.udemy.com/beginning-c-plus-plus-programming/) created by [Frank J. Mitropoulos, Ph.D.](https://www.linkedin.com/in/frank-j-mitropoulos/).

 - Section 6 - Variables and Constants
 - Section 7 - Arrays and Vectors